How to convert a 3D object to ".glTF" (Blender 2.80 and later)¶

 3.1.
 You're all set!
 Now you just have to export your model in ".glTF".
 To do that, just click on your model in the 3D view, and go to "Files / Export" and choose ".glTF 2.0".

 3.2.
 The export window will appear.
-On the left-hand side, you have some options for your export.
+On the right-hand side, you have some options for your export.
 In "Format", you can choose to pack all your files in a ".glb format" (glTF Binary), or export only the ".glTF object", or at last export the ".glTF object and all its textures".
 That's up to you!
 Don't forget to check the "Selected Objects" box just to be sure you don't end up with undesired items.

 You have successuflly converted your object in ".glTF"!